pymeadow/ccg2lambda_pipe/README.md

         ("proof_visual", CCGTreeVisualizer(output_suffix="pro")),
         ("pivot", "passthrough")
         ])

+    input_file = args.input_file
+    basic_pipe.set_params(corpus_writer__input_file=input_file)
+    parse_data = basic_pipe.transform(input_file)
 ```

+The pipeline accepts an input file of sentences, and produces [parse data](ccg2lamp/pipelines/data_types.py) that contain sentence tokens, CCG parse tree, logic formulas, and COQ proof scripts.

+The pipeline saves the intermediate XML and HTML files derived from the input file with the writer steps.

+The writer steps are controlled by the global logging level.
+They are turned off if the logging level is greater than DEBUG.

-This pipeline produces the same results as [the bash script](./pipelines/pipe_entail.bash), but
+The pipeline produces the same files as [the bash script](./tests/pipe_entail.bash), but
 it runs ~3.5x faster.

-The bottleneck of the pipeline is the C&C CCG parser, which is still file based, because we don't have its
+The bottleneck of the pipeline is the C&C CCG parser, which is a Linux executable that accepts and produces files.

-source code.
+A pipeline can be constructed from a Python dictionary or a json file by a PipeFactory, as illustrated in [this example](ccg2lamp/pipelines/pipe_factory.py).

 # 1 Installation